ToRvaLDz/goji-dashboard-satellite/README.md

-# Flax-Dashboard-Satellite
+# Chaingreen-Dashboard-Satellite

-(modified version of Chia-Dashboard-Satellite to Support the Flax Fork.)
+(modified version of Chia-Dashboard-Satellite to Support the Chaingreen Fork.)

 ## Prerequisites